Iran–North Korea relations

-Iran–North Korea relations (이란-조선민주주의인민공화국 관계; روابط ایران و کرۀ شمالی) are described as being positive by official news agencies of the two countries.
+Iran–North Korea relations (이란-조선민주주의인민공화국 관계; روابط ایران و کرۀ شمالی) are described as being positive by official news agencies of two countries.
 Diplomatic relations improved following the Iranian Revolution in 1979 and the establishment of an Islamic Republic.
 Iran and North Korea pledge cooperation in educational, scientific, and cultural spheres.
 Some media reports claim this cooperation extends to nuclear cooperation, though official U.S. government publications and academic studies have disputed this.
-The United States has been greatly concerned by North Korea's arms deals with Iran, which started during the 1980s with North Korea acting as a third party in arms deals between the Communist bloc and Iran, as well as selling domestically produced weapons to Iran, and North Korea continues selling missiles to Iran.
+The United States has been greatly concerned by North Korea's arms deals with Iran, which started during the 1980s with North Korea acting as a third party in arms deals between the Communist bloc and Iran, as well as selling domestically produced weapons to Iran, and North Korea continues to sell missiles to Iran.
 North Korea and Iran are the remaining two members of George W. Bush's "Axis of evil", which has led to many of the concerns regarding Iran–North Korea relations.

 The United States of America designates both nations as State Sponsors of Terrorism, and they reciprocate this shared enmity.
 Despite this, Iran is one of the few countries in the world that has a good relationship with both North and South Korea.

 History

 The Persian-Korean relationship started with cultural exchanges date back to the Three Kingdoms of Korea era, more than 1600 years ago by the way of the Silk Road.
 A dark blue glass was found in the Cheonmachong Tomb, one of Silla's royal tombs unearthed in Gyeongju, and an exotic golden sword was found in Gyerim-ro, a street also located in Gyeongju.
 These relics are presumed to have been sent to Silla from ancient Iran or Persia through the Silk Road.
 It was only the Koryeo Dynasty during King Hyeonjong's reign when trade with Persia was officially recorded in Korean history.
 But in academic circles, it is presumed that both countries had active cultural exchanges during the 7th century Silla era which means the relationship between Korea and Iran dates to 1500 years ago.
-"In a history book written by the Persian scholar Khurdadbid, it states that Silla is located at the eastern end of China and reads 'In this beautiful country Silla, there is much gold, majestetic cities and hardworking people.
+"In a history book written by the Persian scholar Ibn Khordadbeh, it states that Silla is located at the eastern end of China and reads 'In this beautiful country Silla, there is much gold, majestic cities and hardworking people.
 Their culture is comparable with Persia'.

 Other items uncovered during the excavation include a silver bowl engraved with an image of the Persian goddess Anahita; a golden dagger from Persia; clay busts; and figurines portraying Middle Eastern merchants.
-Samguk Sagi—the official chronicle of the Three Kingdoms era, compiled in 1145—contains further descriptions of commercial items sold by Middle Eastern merchants and widely used in Silla society.
+Samguk sagi — the official chronicle of the Three Kingdoms era, compiled in 1145 — contains further descriptions of commercial items sold by Middle Eastern merchants and widely used in Silla society.